ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 On the other hand, if you have **a Physical Lab Study**:

 1. First, we would like you to [Schedule a Pilot Testing](schedule-a-pilot-testing) with us
-2. After a successful pilot testing, [Pick Available Dates](pick-available-dates) for the Lab
+2. After a successful pilot testing, [make a reservation for the lab](lab-reservation) in which you would like your research to be conducted
 3. After selecting the dates for the lab, you can [create time slots](arranging-time-slots) for participants in SONA.

 <br>